Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 Two 60k bonuses earned in one calendar year are enough to earn Southwest Companion Pass status.

 In recent years, the Southwest card bonuses have cycled between 25k and 50k points every few months.
-But in 2017, it looks like the pattern that’s emerging is that 40k is the ‘regular’ offer, and 60k is the higher, limited time offer to watch for.
-So, 60,000 points looks like the new 50,000 points for the Southwest cards.
+But in 2017, the pattern that emerged was that 40k is the ‘regular’ offer, and 60k is the higher, limited time offer to watch for.
+But to start 2018, it looks like 50,000 points is the now the special deal, down from 60,000.

 (The information related to some of these cards has been collected by MileCards.com and has not been reviewed or provided by the issuer of this card.)